-Design technologies for nanosystems, i.e., integrated systems that leverage emerging nanotechnologies.
+Design technologies for nanosystems, addressed the creation of integrated systems that leverage emerging nanotechnologies.
 This area includes the modeling of hardware with dedicated languages, the compilation of hardware models into circuits, the relation between hardware and software design and its concurrent design (co-design), the system-level optimization from multiple objectives (e.g., performance, energy consumption, yield).
-The novel thrust in this area comes form the exploration of the use of new circuits technologies (e.g., silicon nanowires, carbon nanotubes, etc) within system design.
-These new technologies present unprecedented advantages and challenges, the former being related to the very high device density and the latter the large presence of defects.
+The novel thrust in this area comes form the exploration of the use of new circuits technologies (e.g., superconducting circuits and nano technologies) within system design, presenting unprecedented advantages and challenges.

 Congratulations to PhD student, Francesca Criscuolo, who just won (as 2nd classified) the Best Paper Award at the IEEE Sensors Conference 2019, held in Montréal, Canada.
 Her paper titled “Flexible sweat sensors for non-invasive optimization of lithium dose in psychiatric disorders” was rewarded at the IEEE Sensors Conference 2019.